ezoxygenTeam/Motion-Detect-APP/README.md

 4. Adjust the sensor's frequency and threshold settings accordingly.
 5. Return to the test interface.
 6. Click the 'Start' button to initiate detection.
-7. This app is capable of detecting various types of motion by monitoring changes in the sensor's position, intensity, and signals, facilitating the analysis of different exercise patterns.
+7. This app can detect various types of motion by monitoring changes in the sensor's position, intensity, and signals, facilitating the analysis of different exercise patterns.

-### link
+### Demo link
+We prepare different fitness tools to have a demonstration, including ...

+#### link